ucla-data-science-center/lc-data-curation-foundations/_episodes/03-LIS.md

 > [https://arcs.uflib.ufl.edu/services/reproducibility/](https://arcs.uflib.ufl.edu/services/reproducibility/)
 {: .discussion}

-Talking to others about the importance and benefits of curating for reproducibility can be intimidating when put on the spot, especially when asked to speak it for the first time.
+Talking to others about the importance and benefits of curating for reproducibility can be intimidating when put on the spot, especially when asked to speak about it for the first time.
 Taking time to think through what services look like or could look like at your institution can go a long way to articulating your ideas effectively.
 Be strategic, have fun, and get others as excited with your understanding and commitment to reproducibility by meeting others where they are.

 > ## Exercise: Elevator Pitch
 >